Skip to Main Content

 • Extreme exhaustion

-The single best way to avoid the flu is to get a flu
+The single best way to avoid the flu is to get a flu vaccination each season.

 Who should get the vaccine?

 The flu shot is approved for people older than six months.
 Children younger than six months of age should not be immunized against the flu, as flu vaccines haven’t been approved for that age group.
-Some adults who are at higher risk for flu because of age or compromised immune systems can request a higher strength
+Some adults at higher risk of flu because of age or compromised immune systems can request a higher-strength version of the flu vaccine.
+Check with your healthcare provider if you need this type of vaccination.

 Am I at high risk?